episerver/Foundation-docs/Foundation.Cms/Page Types/Reset Password Page.md

 ## Technical Information

 ### Category
-``
+`NA`

 ### Inherits
 [FoundationPageData](Foundation%20Page%20Data.md)

 ### Restrictions
-* One can only get to the Reset Password Page by clicking the "Forgot your password?" link in the login area as shown below.
+* You can only get to the Reset Password Page by clicking the "Forgot your password?" link in the login area as shown below.

 <img src="Screenshots/Reset%20Password%20Page%20-%20Forgot%20password.png?raw=true" alt="Forgot password link in the login area." width="50%"/>